robegamesios/VRHapticGun/README.md

 5. Go ahead and upload the files to your esp32 board.
 If you are getting an error, you might need to press the boot button in the esp32 while uploading.

 # Software: For Half-Life Alyx
-I forked a Half Life Alyx Event Detector repo and updated it to work with the gun's ebb.
+I forked a BHaptics Half-Life Alyx repo and updated it to work with the gun's ebb.
+Credits goes to them for creating this.

 Repository of BHaptics Half-Life Alyx: https://github.com/bhaptics/bhaptics-half-life-alyx